- What are the benefits of reading for teenagers?

 13. The Help by Kathryn Stockett:

-Set in 1960s Mississippi.
-The voices of three women Aibileen, Skeeter and Minny show courage as they try to publish a book about life as a Black maid during the civil rights movement taking care of prominent white families.
+The novel is an example of historical fiction, and it is set in 1960s Mississippi.
+The voices of three women Aibileen, Skeeter and Minny show courage as they try to publish a book about life as an African-American maid during the civil rights movement taking care of prominent white families.

-Although historical fiction, the author encapsulates some of the hypocrisy of the USA during that time and also demonstrates the complex relationship between Black maids and the families that they worked for including both hate and love, distrust and dependency, abuse and attachment.
+The author encapsulates some of the hypocrisy of American society during this time and demonstrates the complex relationship between black maids and the families that they worked for including both hate and love, distrust and dependency, abuse and attachment.

 14. The Diary of a Young Girl by Anne Frank: